About Maternity Tally

 We exist because the answers to these questions are scattered across state government websites, employer HR documents, and federal labor law — none of which speak to each other.
 The big pregnancy media sites (BabyCenter, WhatToExpect, Pampers) are media companies first, calculators second.
 Their tools are bolt-ons to massive editorial properties, often dated, and don't handle the cases that fall outside the typical "married, full-time, $80k, vaginal delivery, supportive employer" profile.
 The big calculator hubs (Omnicalculator, Calculator.net) are generic; they treat pregnancy as one category among hundreds.

-The plan is not to compete with the big sites on volume.
-It's to be more correct — on state-specific math, on edge cases, on the cases the big sites refuse to redesign for: pregnancy after loss, IVF/IUI cycles, twins, LGBTQ+ families, the financial reality of having a baby in the United States.
+The aim is not to compete with the big sites on volume.
+It's to be more correct on the cases the big calculators don't handle well.
+Specifically:

 What we believe